-Your young adult may be long past the days of "B Mine" Valentine cards and chalky candy hearts, but that doesn't mean you can't send your college kid a little Valentine happiness in a box.
-It's not just a box of sweet Valentine treats and surprises, it's a little long-distance love and support too—and that's sweeter than any chocolate.
-So here are a few ideas for what to tuck in that Valentine's Day care package.
+Your young adult may be long past the days of "Be Mine" Valentine's Day cards and chalky candy hearts, but that doesn't mean you can't send your college kid a little Valentine happiness in a box.
+It's not just a box of sweet Valentine treats and surprises; it's a little long-distance love and support, too—and that's sweeter than any chocolate.

-A heart-shaped box of any size will please any Valentine, of course.
-Go the classic See's route, or choose high-end truffles if your kid is a gourmet chocoholic.
-Or, grab a heart-shaped box at the craft store, line it with food-safe tissue or parchment paper, and fill it with red and white M&Ms.
+A heart-shaped box of any size will please any Valentine.
+Purchase classic chocolates from a company such as See's Candy, or choose high-end truffles if your kid is a gourmet chocoholic.
+For a DIY take, grab a heart-shaped box at the craft store, line it with food-safe tissue or parchment paper, and fill it with red and white M&Ms.

-Tip: Most grocery stores carry baking parchment paper in the foil and baggie section, and the Container Store, Sur la Table, and many foodie boutiques carry tissue paper that's intended for... wrapping food.
+Most grocery stores carry baking parchment paper in the foil and baggie section, and the Container Store, Sur la Table, and many foodie boutiques carry tissue paper that's intended for wrapping food.

 Warm and Cozy Fleece

 A colorful fleece scarf made of red, pink, and white yarn or a DIY cozy, cherry-hued blanket adds warmth and cheer in the midst of dreary winter.
-Plus they're so easy to make and will be enjoyed and appreciated during cold winter months.
+You can buy the fleece online or at a store, but they're so easy to make and will be enjoyed and appreciated during cold winter months.

 Valentine's Card With a Gift Card

-Get a mushy—or funny—Valentine card and tuck in a gift card for iTunes or Starbucks, or send a prepaid Visa card and let your young adult choose how he or she would like to spend your gift.
+Get a mushy—or funny—Valentine card and tuck in a gift card for Amazon, Starbucks, or their favorite local takeout place.
+Alternatively, send a prepaid Visa card or good, old-fashioned cash, and let your young adult choose how they would like to spend your gift.

 Coloring Book and Colored Pencils